 - Contact your insurance company if your medical provider does not agree to correct the billing.
 Explain that you’ve attempted to resolve the issue with the medical provider, but have been unable to do so.
 Again, during the call, write down the date, then name and title of each person you speak with, and what was discussed or decided.

 - If the problem is not resolved prior to the bill due date, pay that portion of the bill that is not in dispute.

 - During a billing dispute, some providers may report the unpaid portion of a bill as a delinquent account.
 Check your credit reports; if the disputed portion has been reported as delinquent, write a concise, explanatory “statement of dispute” and request that the consumer reporting companies add it to your credit report.
+You may file a complaint against the collection agency with the Consumer Financial Protection Bureau.
 More information about credit reports and credit reporting agencies is available from the U.S. Federal Trade Commission.